B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - freight prep and parcel operations keep competing for the same labor,

-- or the ops team spends too much time manually reconciling what shipped where.
+- or the ops team spends too many hours manually reconciling what shipped where.

 ## How to Evaluate a 3PL for B2B and DTC Fulfillment